openmeterio/openmeter/examples/export-stripe-node/README.md

 ## 1. Setting Up Stripe

-In this example we will create a metered product and price with a monthly recurring billing period, priced at $0.1 per unit.
+In this example we will create a metered product called `AI Tokens` and price with a monthly recurring billing period, priced at $0.01 per unit (per token).
 Run the setup code in this repo with your [Stripe key](https://dashboard.stripe.com/test/apikeys):

 ```sh